luminus-framework/luminus/resources/md/clojurescript.md

       wrap-internal-error))
 ```

 Alternatively, we would need to pass the token along with the request.
-One way to do this is to pass the token in the header and use custom middleware on the server to set it as the `:form-params` key on the request.
+One way to do this is to pass the token in the `x-csrf-token` header in the request with the value of the token.

 To do that we'll first need to set the token as a hidden field on the page: